-The difference in sensitivity of forepaws and hind paws in intact rats is rarely mentioned in the literature (Morgan and Whitney 1996, Yamamotová, et al. 2004).
-The simplest explanation of this phenomenon is that rats are bearing more weight on the hindpaws.
-In our experiments rats were tested in the same position but after the seizure the latencies were not different (tab.
-1).
-Our results support the suggestion of a different mechanism of nociception for forepaws and hind paws (Yamamotová, et al. 2004).
+The difference in sensitivity of forepaws and hind paws in intact rats is rarely mentioned in the literature (Morgan and Whitney 1996, Yamamotová et al. 2004).
+Our results support the suggestion of a different mechanism of nociception for forepaws and hind paws (Yamamotová et al. 2004).
 This has been explained by the involvement of different receptor-transmitter systems.
-Nociception in forepaws is preferentially influenced by the opioid antinociceptive system, while nociception in hind paws is more influenced by the non steroidal anti-inflammatory drugs (NSAIDs) system (Hirate, et al. 2006, Lewis 1986).
-That the forepaw / hind paw difference was still absent 24 hours post-seizure, in our experimental group, indicates the fragility of these systems of sensation.
-The loss of this difference in nociceptive sensitivity, in the control group, at the same time that the experimental animals underwent induced seizures and entered the postictal period was surprising.
-As was already mentioned, in the method section, the experimental and control animals were in contact during the postictal period.
-We hypothesize that olfaction was, most probably, the sensory modality responsible for the coincidental and analogous change in nociceptive sensitivity seen in the controls (Kavaliers, et al. 1998).
+Nociception in forepaws is preferentially influenced by the opioid antinociceptive system, while nociception in hind paws is more influenced by the system sensitive to non-steroidal anti-inflammatory drugs (Hirate et al. 2006, Lewis 1986).
+The fact that the forepaw/hind paw difference was still absent 24 h post-seizure in our experimental group indicates the fragility of these systems of sensation.
+The loss of this difference in nociceptive sensitivity, in the control group, at the same time when the experimental animals underwent induced seizures and entered the postictal period was surprising.
+As was already mentioned in the method section, the experimental and control animals were in contact during the postictal period.
+We hypothesize that olfaction was, most probably, the sensory modality responsible for the coincidental and analogous change in nociceptive sensitivity seen in the controls (Kavaliers et al. 1998).
 However, it does not explain the nature of the phenomenon.
 The control group also exhibited changes in latencies of reactions of both forepaws and hind paws in the plantar test when compared with subsequent measurements.
 The explanation of this phenomenon could be similar, i.e. olfactory, visual and auditory contact with the experimental group.

-The cranial - caudal difference between forepaws and hind paws revealed by the plantar test was not observed when the animals were tested using von Frey hairs.
+The cranial-caudal difference between forepaws and hind paws revealed by the plantar test was not observed when the animals were tested using von Frey hairs.
 Anatomical differences alone are not sufficient to explain the results seen in the von Frey test.
-Changes in latencies post-seizures lasted longer than in plantar test.
-Additionally, there was no increased sensitivity in experimental animals 24 hours post-seizures nor was there decreased sensitivity in control animals as was seen in the plantar test at the corresponding time.
+Post-seizures changes in latencies lasted longer than in plantar test.
+Additionally, there was no increased sensitivity in experimental animals 24 h post-seizure, nor was there decreased sensitivity in control animals as was seen in the plantar test at the corresponding time.
 This supports the idea that both modalities (somatosensory and thermal) are governed by different systems.

-Our results demonstrate that nociception, as measured by the plantar test, can be influenced, by a simple short epileptic seizure, for up to 24 hours post-seizure.
-Hypoesthesia, relative to controls, occurred shortly after seizures (5 min. post-seizure) in experimental animals and had transitioned to hyperesthesia, relative to controls, 24 hours post-seizure.
-This result must be confirmed by an independent experiment.
+Our results demonstrate that nociception, as measured by the plantar test, can be influenced, by a simple short epileptic seizure, for up to 24 h post-seizure.
+Hypoesthesia, relative to controls, occurred shortly after seizures (5 min post-seizure) in experimental animals and had transitioned to hyperesthesia, relative to controls, 24 h post-seizure.
 We used plantar test to estimate the difference in pain perception between forepaws and hind paws.
-This difference disappears 24 hours post-seizure.
+This difference disappears 24 h post-seizure.
 Differences between forepaws and hind paws were not observed during testing with von Frey hairs.
 This shows that the difference between the forepaws and hind paws can not be explained by differences in anatomy between paws.
-Instead it suggests that different mechanisms of thermal and mechanical nociception might play an important role.
+It suggests that different mechanisms of thermal and mechanical nociception might play an important role.
 The reaction of the control group to the induced seizures in the experimental group illustrates a sensitivity of perception along other parameters.
 Further research into this intriguing phenomenon may result in some very interesting and surprising findings.